Eight-Qubit Operation of a 300 mm SiMOS Foundry-Fabricated Device: Results

-The device consists of a linear array of eight quantum dots, with single-electron transistors (SET) integrated at both ends for spin readout (Fig.~\ref{fig:mega_figure}a).
+\fi The device consists of a linear array of eight quantum dots, with single-electron transistors (SET) integrated at both ends for spin readout (Fig.~\ref{fig:mega_figure}a).
 The design and fabrication were performed by imec with a \SI{300}{\milli \meter} silicon MOS fabrication workflow on a $^{28}$Si wafer, optimized for low noise and defect densities with a residual amount of \SI{400}{ppm} of $^{29}$Si \cite{elsayed_low_2024,li_flexible_2021}.

-The gate geometry and pitch used were chosen as an evolutionary step in the development of quantum dot fabrication techniques and can be further optimized for the formation of MOS electron spin qubits in future work.
+The gate geometry and pitch (\SI{90}{\nano\meter}) used here were chosenyeah as an evolutionary step in the development of quantum dot fabrication techniques.
+These parameters can be further optimized for the formation of MOS electron spin qubits by bringing the quantum dots closer together \cite{steinacker_industry-compatible_2025, jones_mid-circuit_2026}.
+This improves electrostatic confinement and enables more robust tuning of tunnel coupling and exchange interactions between neighboring qubits \cite{cifuentes_bounds_2024}.

 The device is operated as four unit cells of two qubits per double quantum dot (DQD) which are captured under two neighboring plunger gates (P) each.
 This technique breaks down the complex task of forming an 8 qubit system to forming mostly independent well-understood two-qubit systems.
 Oddly numbered barrier gates (J) control the intra-DQD tunneling while evenly indexed barrier gates determine the inter-DQD tunnel coupling.
 A schematic of the gate geometry can be seen in Fig.~\ref{fig:mega_figure}a.